 Congress should provide more funding and staff for CBP services at seaports.
 Further, Congress should direct CBP to develop a small port clearance model that accommodates new start-up business at Great Lakes ports.

 Another new business opportunity at Great Lakes ports is the development of cruise ship service and cruise tourism.
-During the summer of 2017, six cruise ships operated on the Great Lakes serving almost 10,000 passengers and visiting more than 15 ports.
-In 2018, eight cruise ships will serve the Great Lakes market.
+During the summer of 2019, eight cruise ships operated on the Great Lakes serving almost 10,000 passengers and visiting more than 15 ports.
+By 2022, we anticipate eleven cruise ships serving the Great Lakes market.

 The processing of cruise passengers by CBP is labor intensive and requires specific facilities and equipment.
 Prior to 2017, the agency had been utilizing mobile clearance technology to process passengers onboard vessels, thus eliminating the need for costly passenger terminals.
 In 2017, CBP decided to step away from this technology and threatened to end passenger clearance at Great Lakes ports.
-Although this problem was cooperatively resolved, Congress included the following language in the FY2018 Omnibus Appropriations Bill to ensure continued cooperation:
+Although this problem was cooperatively resolved, Senator Tammy Baldwin (D-WI) championed the following language in the FY2018 Omnibus Appropriations Bill to ensure continued cooperation:

 Beyond staffing, CBP facility and equipment requirements create a “chicken and egg” problem for ports.
 By its very nature, new business at Great Lakes ports is tentative during the first years.
 This is true of both container cargo and cruise passenger services.
 Until business is proven and established, local ports are hesitant to invest in costly CBP-mandated facilities and equipment.
 CBP inspection requirements should never be so onerous that they snuff out new business.
 While CBP has been working cooperatively with Great Lakes ports on interim, temporary processing facilities, the agency should adopt a standardized service model for “start-up” business at small ports.
 Such a model should allow for temporary, low-cost facilities and borrowed or leased equipment until new business is established.